Silo Internal Linking

 The YOLO Silo is where every single silo page links to each other.
 This linking structure is definitely not recommended as it’s very cluttered and considered messy.
 For most websites that have hundreds of pages, it can be very detrimental as topical relevance from backlink anchor text is diluted to non-relevant pages.

-It also means that a search engine may find it difficult to determine which of your web pages are more important than others which is very detrimental as your main pages will be given the same treatment as supporting pages.
+It also means that a search engines may find it difficult to determine which of your web pages are more important than others which is very detrimental as your main pages will be given the same treatment as supporting pages.

 Priority Silo is an advanced method of link structure that is often considered the best way as it is significantly useful for topical relevance.
-It uses the reverse silo (as mentioned earlier) as a foundation, then finds other relevant pages with the same subject that can link up to category pages that are multiple layers above.
+It uses the reverse method of silo (as mentioned earlier) as a foundation, then finds other relevant pages with the same subject that can link up to category pages that are multiple layers above.

 From the article submissions, linking that back to the homepage is great.
 This is because it can trigger the bots to crawl your whole site again and again very easily.